The WellingtonNZ Board brings together leaders with a broad range of experience, knowledge and expertise

 Kylie is the Chief Operating Officer for Expo 2020 in Dubai.
 She previously led the Government’s International Investment Attraction Taskforce, New Zealand’s Major Events Development Programme and the Flag Consideration Project.
 Leadership roles in the private sector include Head of Marketing for Skycity Entertainment Group, and Director of Events & Sponsorship for the NZ Tourism Association.

 Kylie is a member of the Institute of Directors and also serves as a Trustee for the philanthropic Te Papa Foundation, dedicated to supporting the work of the national museum and gallery.
-She lives in Wellington with her husband, who both enjoy spending time with his two two grown boys and their crazy dog Roxanne.

 A native Wellingtonian, Thomas is the chief executive of Deloitte in New Zealand and a member of the Executive of Deloitte Asia Pacific that has Management and Governance responsibility for the Deloitte operations in Australia, China, Japan, NZ and SEA.
 He also sits on the Deloitte New Zealand board.